stathius/hdetect/README.md

 ## Requirements
- 1. ROS (Indigo)
+ 1. ROS (Melodic)
- 2. libgsl
-    -  install it with:
-          $ sudo apt-get install libgsl-dev
- 3. NEWMAT
-    -  install it with:
-          $ sudo apt-get install libnewmat10-dev
- 4. all the ROS components listed in the package.xml dependencies
+ 2. All the ROS components listed in the package.xml dependencies
+    - Check the dependencies with:
+          $ rosdep check hdetect
+    - Install them with:
+          $ rosdep install hdetect

 ## How to compile

 The code compiles only using *catkin*.

 * cd to catkin workspace
-* catkin_make hdetect
+* catkin build

 ## Demo the code
  1. Download [this rosbag](https://www.dropbox.com/sh/4uslv212ywle268/AABT589xCamNHPQ5aZr5T_zsa?dl=0)